MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/Security/security-compliance.md

 ## Encrypt messages

 Users in your organization should use encryption when they need to protect the privacy of an email message.
-Encrypting an email message in Outlook converts it from readable plain text into scrambled cipher text.
+Encrypting an email message in Outlook converts it from readable plain text to scrambled cipher text.
 Outlook supports two encryption options:

 - **Microsoft Purview Message Encryption - Information Rights Management (IRM)** - To use Message Encryption, the sender must have Message Encryption, which is included in the Office 365 Enterprise E3 license.
 - **S/MIME encryption** - Coming soon to new Outlook.